xolox/python-negotiator/README.rst

 4. Now go and create some scripts in ``/usr/lib/negotiator/commands`` and try to execute them from the other side!
-Once you start writing your own commands it's useful to know that commands on the KVM/QEMU side have access to some `environment variables`_.
+Once you start writing your own commands it's useful to know that commands on the KVM/QEMU host side have access to some `environment variables`_.

 Debugging
 ---------